-One principle upon which many accountancy roles sit is a thorough understanding of tax legislation, and a misunderstanding in this field can lead to extremely serious repercussions for both client and accountant.
+Accountants must also have a thorough understanding of tax legislation, and a misunderstanding in this field can lead to extremely serious repercussions for both client and accountant.
 Regular classes and examinations throughout an accountants training will be based around ensuring an up-to-date understanding of the law, and proving their ability to apply it to real world situations.

 If you are studying at an American style university and do not have to decide on a particular major before a period of studying, then an interdisciplinary approach to studies can be effective.
 As well as the above mentioned subjects, any business and management courses can be helpful for future study, as can understanding the responsibilities involved in managing an accounting team.

 Also if you are not intending to study accountancy at undergraduate level but enter training upon graduation, then a business and management related degree is a popular choice for this route.

 For those who may already have some experience in business or are looking to enter the world of work or training as soon as possible, there are also one year diplomas in accounting available from many colleges and universities.
 Meanwhile, courses such as the ICAEW chartered accountancy qualification, the ACA, is available in sixteen countries worldwide.